mzki/feserver/README.md

 feserver
 ```
 then access `localhost:8080/r-question.json`,
-you can get a json response containing F.E. question which is randomly selected.
+you can get a json response which contains F.E. question randomly selected.

 ## API